prajwal1052/final-year/Readme.md

 ## Introduction

 Welcome to the Budget Buddy App, a real-world budget management application built with SQLite and Expo 50.
-This project demonstrates the power of developing local-first applications that manage complex data structures with instant performance for CRUD operations.
+This project demonstrates the power of developing local-first applications that manage complex data structures with instant performance for CRUD operation.

 ### About the App